Take This to Heart: IVC Filter Risks and Recourse for the Injured

 What Are IVC/Blood Clot Filters?

-Blood has a tough gig; it needs to flow smoothly through a person's body for his or her entire life.
-No lunch or smoke breaks.
-No overtime.
-No vacations.
+Blood has a pretty rough gig; it needs to flow smoothly through a person's body for his or her entire life, and breaks are absolutely not an option.

-More than that, blood also has to stop flowing when a person gets cut or otherwise injured, lest far too much of it spill out of the body.
-In order for it to do that, the body has clotting mechanisms.
-When you are cut, the body responds with the following:
+More than that, blood also has to stop flowing when a person gets cut or otherwise injured, or too much of it might spill out.
+For it to stop as needed, the body has clotting mechanisms that do the following:

 When activated, platelets also attract more platelets and other cells, triggering the next step.

 When clots form without their innate purpose of contributing to healing, the chain of normally-triggered events may not occur.
-At that point clots can travel through the blood without dissolving; if unchecked, they can wreak serious havoc in the body.
+At that point clots can travel through the blood without dissolving; if unchecked, they can cause big trouble.

 That's where IVC filters come in.
-Their purpose is to function as a net, or trap, for any blood clots traveling in the bloodstream.
+They function as a net or trap for blood clots traveling in the bloodstream.
 Blood can travel harmlessly by the device's legs, but clots will be caught and held in place until the body can dissolve them.
-They are generally installed in the inferior vena cava, a large vein leading from the leg toward the heart and lungs.
+Filters are generally installed in the inferior vena cava, a large vein leading from the leg toward the heart and lungs.

 Who Makes IVC Filters?